pwalig/oop_ptr/README.md

 bcv.push_back(new ChildClass());

 bcv2 = bcv; // now both bcv[0] and bcv2[0] point to the same object
-// potential double free can happen if you are not carefull
+// potential double free and other abnormalities can happen if you are not carefull
 ```

-Now try putting a vector like that as a member in a class that you wish to be __Copy Assignable__ or __Copy Constructable__.
-You will not only need to define a destructuor (to free dynamically allocated data), but also Copy Assignment constructor and operator.
+Now try putting a vector like that as a member in a class that you wish to be *Copy Assignable* or *Copy Constructable*.
+You will not only need to define a *destructuor* (to free dynamically allocated data), but also *Copy Assignment* *constructor* and *operator*.

 # Solution

 Here comes `oop_ptr`.

-With `oop_ptr` you can treat all objects as trivially constuctable, copiable and destructable despite them being dynamically alocated with `new` keyword.
+`oop_ptr` makes all objects easily constuctable, copiable and destructable.

 Only caveat is, that you will need to define a special function in every non-abstract object in your inheritance hierarchy.
 Luckily `oop_ptr.hpp` contains macros to speed up the process.